Ugondu/AttritionAnalysisUsingPowerBI/README.md

 7. Write documentation on GitHub
 8. Publish and host findings on GitHub

 ## Data Exploration

 The dataset is examined at this stage to check for data input errors, inconsistencies, data type error, bugs, corrupted characters, whitespaces, blanks, and null fields.

-- Initial observations
+- The Initial observations from overview of the data;

 1. Presence of null cells
 2. Contains columns not relevant to our analysis
 3. Some headers were not descriptive for easy understanding

-## Data Cleaning
+## Data Cleaning]

 We aim to refine and normalise the datasets using SQL to ensure it is structured and ready for analysis.

 - The steps required to clean our datasets include: